roywright/HouseMC/README.md

 **Files:**
 * `HouseMD.ipynb` is a Jupyter/IPython notebook with the code and some sample results.
 * `HouseMD.py` is essentially the same code, but meant to be run at the command line, with an optional argument for text length.
+For example, type "`python HouseMD.py 30`" for a quote that's about 3 times as long as the default.
 * `filenames.txt` contains a list that is needed to run either version of the script.

 **Note**: Running this script will use about 36 MB of disk space.